OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 zos push --network local
 ```

+This deploys `MyContract` to the specified network.
+If your project added other contracts (using the `add` command) they would be deployed as well.
+An important thing to understand is that the contracts deployed by the `push` command are implementation or logic contracts and are not intended to be used directly, rather to be used by upgradeable instances, as we will see later in the [Upgrading your project](https://docs.zeppelinos.org/docs/upgrading.html) section.

-This creates a `zos.dev-<network_id>.json` file with all the information about your
+Calling `push` creates a `zos.dev-<network_id>.json` file with all the information about your
-project in this specific network.
+project in this specific network, including the addresses of the deployed contract implementations in `contracts["MyContract"].address`.
 You can read more about this file format
 in the [configuration files](configuration.md#zos-network-json) section.

+Note that if you change the source of `MyContract` and call `zos push` again, ZeppelinOS will deploy a new version of the contract implementation for `MyContract` and replace the entry in the json file's `contracts["MyContract"].address`.

 You can follow the same steps to deploy your project to mainnet or other test
 networks by just replacing `local` with the network name from your